Last Updated on March 16, 2022 by Jim Ferri

 This guide to Caribbean islands brings you to that part of the world variously described by travel writers as having “gin clear, brilliant turquoise or amazing sapphire blue waters,” and “white sand or powdered sugar beaches” is far more than the hyperbole it may sound.

 First and foremost, the Caribbean is a roughly 2,000 square-mile area spanning some of the most beautiful beaches – and hotels and resorts – in the world.
 Average year-round temperatures range between the 70s and the 90s.
 It’s an ideal vacation destination for travelers from around the globe.
+And while many islands may seem like small destinations, only a couple few rate among the smallest countries in the world.

 And even without the purple prose, those clear waters and beautiful beaches are evident throughout the region.

 Most airlines fly into the major islands.
 And a large number of international cruise lines sail into many of the islands, as well.
 Short commuter flights from big islands to hundreds of smaller islands make travel in the area quite easy.
+And you won’t find any shortage of luxury hotels.

 The islands were colonized by Brits, French, Dutch, and Spanish after Christopher Columbus, that early frequent traveler, discovered the region in the late 15th century.
 Columbus first landed at what is now San Salvador in the Bahamas.
 From there he put Spain’s stamp on many islands before the influx of other Europeans.
 I Long Bay on San Salvador island, there is a underwater monument attesting to the spot where Columbus dropped anchor.